WinterWindSoftware/simple-express-app/README.md

 This will upload your file to the ECS repository.
 You should be able to view it in the [AWS Console](https://console.aws.amazon.com/ecs/home#/repositories).

 ## Deploy CloudFormation Stack
+This example deploys version 1.0.0 of the simple-express-app image.
+You will need to update the values of most parameters to match the IDs of VPC/Subnet/ECR URI in your AWS account.
 ```
 aws cloudformation deploy \
     --stack-name SimpleExpressApp \